r-token/the-golden-hurricast/src/pages/2022-09-02-davis-brin-dane-evans/index.md

 <br />

-Evans' 0.160 EPA in 2014 was well below the 0.196 average for all of QBs in college football in 2014.
+Evans' 0.160 EPA in 2014 was well below the 0.196 average for all QBs in college football in 2014.
 Whereas Brin's 0.267 in 2021 was just above the average of 0.264 for the season.
 And against a more competitive schedule to boot.

 According to Sports Reference's Strength of Schedule (SOS) rating, in 2014 Tulsa had a SOS of -2.56 which was 84th in the country and they finished 3-9.
 And in 2021 the SOS was -0.29 which was 68th in the country.
 By that metric, Brin was putting up better numbers against a harder schedule than Evans and finished 7-6.

-Brin played Oklahoma State (who almost won the Big 12 and made the playoffs), Ohio State (winners of the Rose Bowl), and Cincinatti (the first non-Power 5 program to make the playoffs).
+Brin played Oklahoma State (who almost won the Big 12 and made the playoff), Ohio State (winners of the Rose Bowl), and Cincinatti (the first non-Power 5 program to make the playoff).
 And for the most part he kept Tulsa in those games.

-The best team Tulsa played in 2014 was an Oklahoma team that came into the season ranked fourth, but finished a very meh season 8-5.
+The best team Tulsa played in 2014 was an Oklahoma team that came into the season ranked fourth, but finished with a very meh season at 8-5.

-In his second full year as a starter Evans exploded - and set him up to be the all-time leader in passing yards in the American.
+In his second full year as a starter, Evans exploded - and he became the all-time leader in passing yards in the American.

 <br />